-As there can be long intervals between my blogs, I recognise that I need to restate earlier information if you, members of the extended family, are to make sense of my latest article.
+As there can be long intervals between my blogs, I need to restate earlier information if you, members of the extended family, are to make sense of all this.
 In my last blog I described what happened to Sylvester Donoghue (b.1821), who was the grandson of another Sylvester the older brother of my ggggrandfather, James Donoghue and the Sylvester of the tomb in Rattoo.

 James and his wife, Julia Boyle, had at least six children: Patrick, Ellen, James, Thomas, Mary, John.
 They lived in Ballyduff, north Kerry.
-It is their story and that of some of their children that I will tell in this article.
+It is their story and that of some of their children that I will tell in this series of articles.

 Patrick and Anastasia Boyle

 Mary and Thomas Ryle

 John and Joanna Boyle

 As guidance, when I show (b. with a year) it will be either birth or baptism and should in most cases be regarded as approximate.

 Thomas, my gggrandfather, was born in 1806 and Ellen in 1808.
 I believe that she was the daughter of John Connor who rented land in Ballyduff between the holdings of Sylvester and his brother Bartholomew in 1825.